Laplace Symbols and Invariant Distributions: Acknowledgements

 \section{Acknowledgements}

-Our thanks go to Martin Keller-Ressel and Ren\'e Schilling for helpful discussions leading to Example \ref{ex:CBI} and Remark \ref{reminfinv}, respectively.
-Further, Alexander Schnurr gratefully acknowledges financial support by the German Science Foundation (DFG) for the project SCHN1231/2-1.
+Our thanks go to Martin Keller-Ressel for a helpful hint leading to Example \ref{ex:CBI}(ii).
+Alexander Schnurr gratefully acknowledges financial support by the German Science Foundation (DFG) for the project SCHN1231/2-1.
+Further we would like to thank two anonymous referees for their comments on an earlier version of this paper which helped us to improve it.